 TCs with 439700:

-A127 To record budget authority (that is appropriated receiptsderived from special or trust fund receipts or the general fund of the U.S. Treasury) temporarily precluded from obligation in a special or trust non-revolving fund expenditure account.
+A127 To record budget authority (derived from special or trust fund receipts or the general fund of the U.S. Treasury) temporarily precluded from obligation in a special or trust non-revolving fund expenditure account.

 Comment: The balance in USSGL accounts 439700 and 439800 should be reflected as part of the end-of-year balance on Schedule N: Schedule on Unavailable Collections of the Budget of the United States Government.
 Trust and special funds whose authority is limited to the current year obligations will record this transaction at yearend as a preclosing adjusting entry.